yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ![](vid1.mov)

-- This is how is a simple sketch of how I think things will be:
+- This is how is a simple sketch of how I imagine things will be:

 ![](img1.png)